shaido987/KDD_wind_power_forecast/README.md

 Placement: 7th (of 2490 teams)
 Final score (3rd phase): -45.18139

-The solution uses a combination of two models: MDLinear and XGTN, see the technical report for detials[to be added].
+The solution uses a combination of two models: MDLinear and XGTN, see the technical report for the details [to be added].
 The trained models used for the final score are included in this repository.

 ## Training